georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

         - Views module
         - Layout module
     - Each module defines its constants (enums) and configs, types, helpers, pipes etc.
+    - Subscribing to updates in other core or feature stores

 - Styles
     - BEM